hayleyhartman/bamazon/README.md

 This application uses javascript, NPM, MySql

+### How to use

+1. Clone this repository to your computer
+2. Enter your local copy of this repository
+3. Run npm install
+4. Open this repository in Visual Studio Code (or whatever editor you use)
+5. Run the sql.sql file to give you a local copy of the tables bamazon works on
+6. Run node customer or node manager to interact with bamazon

 ### Customer view

 Customers can use Bamazon to view products, then by entering the ID and the quantity they would like, they can purchase the product.